cs-cordero/pylint-enums/README.md

         - Use pylint normally, i.e., `$ pylint [filepath]`
     - Option 2 (command line option)
         - `$ pylint [filepath] --load-plugins=pylint_enums`

 ## What this is:

 This is a tiny pylint plugin that adds a checker for Enum subclasses.
-It warns you when a `__str__` method has not been defined for the Enum and when you haven't provided a typed annotation for the `value` attribute.
+It warns you when you haven't provided a typed annotation for the `value` attribute and when a `__str__` method has not been defined for the Enum when the type annotation isn't a `str` or an `int`.

 ## Why this is helpful: